 Like colored directories, filename completion can be customized either through an environment variable or via the OPTION dialog.
 You may want to use the FILECOMPLETION variable while experimenting, but it's ultimately more convenient to enter your final settings in OPTION.

-The most obvious completion tweak is for the subdirectory management commands: CD, CHDIR, CDD, MD, MKDIR, RD, RMDIR, and PUSHD.
-Only subdirectory names make sense in the context of these commands; there is no need for tab completion to offer names of files:
+An obvious completion tweak is for the subdirectory management commands: CD, CHDIR, CDD, MD, MKDIR, RD, RMDIR, and PUSHD.
+Only subdirectory names make sense in the context of these commands; there is no need for filename completion to offer names of files:

 set filecompletion=cd chdir cdd md mkdir rd rmdir pushd:dirs;

 (The default TCC filename completion already defines this for the subdirectory management commands.)

 Once you have created the FILECOMPLETION variable with SET, you can change it either by recalling your SET command and editing it, or with ESET FILECOMPLETION.
 When adding new commands to the variable, keep in mind that you will almost certainly want DIRS as well as all appropriate file extensions.
 For example, when using UNZIP.EXE to extract .ZIP archives, you will often need to specify pathnames to the .ZIP files; you will want to use filename completion to enter those pathnames, so include DIRS along with ZIP: